Multilevel Motion Planning: A Fiber Bundle Formulation: Related Work

-While numerous works exist to exploit sequences of base spaces \citep{zhang_2009, vidal_2019}, we like to highlight two algorithms.
-First, the Manhattan-like rapidly-exploring random tree (ML-RRT) \citep{cortes_2008, nguyen_2018}, where we would compute path sections similar to the L1 interpolation we advocate.
+While numerous works exist to exploit sequences of base spaces~\citep{zhang_2009, vidal_2019}, we like to highlight two algorithms.
+First, the Manhattan-like rapidly-exploring random tree (ML-RRT)~\citep{cortes_2008, nguyen_2018}, where path sections are computed similar to the L1 interpolation we advocate.
 However, the ML-RRT approach differs from ours, in that we use a different collision checking function for the base space and we give formal guarantees using restriction sampling.
-Second, the hierarchical bidirectional fast marching tree (HBFMT) algorithm \citep{reid_2019, reid_2020}, where we do restriction sampling on sequences of subspaces.
-Similar to our approach, \cite{reid_2020} prove HBFMT to be almost-surely asymptotically optimal by inheritance from BFMT*.
+Second, the hierarchical bidirectional fast marching tree (HBFMT) algorithm~\citep{reid_2019, reid_2020}, where restriction sampling is used on sequences of subspaces.
+Similar to our approach,~\cite{reid_2020} prove HBFMT to be almost-surely asymptotically optimal by inheritance from BFMT*.
 Our approach is similar in that we develop asymptotically optimal algorithms based on RRT* and PRM*.
-However, contrary to both \cite{reid_2020} and \cite{jaillet_2008}, we use quotient spaces instead of subspaces, we support manifold state spaces instead of euclidean state spaces, we support multiple robots with nonholonomic constraints and we provide a variable path bias for restriction sampling (while \cite{reid_2020} use a fixed path bias).
+However, contrary to both~\cite{reid_2020} and~\cite{jaillet_2008}, we use quotient spaces instead of subspaces, we support manifolds instead of only Euclidean spaces, we support multiple robots with nonholonomic constraints, and we provide a variable path bias for restriction sampling (contrary to a fixed path bias~\cite{reid_2020}).
 We also differ by providing a recursive path section method which we show to quickly find sections even in high-dimensional state spaces.